Henry Rogers (congregationalist): Works

 To the Encyclopædia Britannica (8th edit.)
 Rogers contributed the articles on Bishop Butler (1854), Gibbon, Hume, and Robert Hall (1856), Pascal and Paley (1859), and Voltaire (1860).
 He edited the works of John Howe, which appeared at London in 1862–3, 6 vols.
 He contributed to Good Words and the British Quarterly (his articles were mostly reprinted).

-As a Christian apologist he was influenced by Joseph Butler.
-His last work was 'The Supernatural Origin of the Bible inferred from itself' (the Congregational Lecture for 1873), London, 1874, (8th edit.
+As a Christian apologist Rogers was influenced by Joseph Butler.
+His last work was The Supernatural Origin of the Bible inferred from itself (the Congregational Lecture for 1873), London, 1874, (8th edit.
 1893).
-Two volumes of imaginary letters were entitled 'Selections from the Correspondence of R. E. H. Greyson, Esq.' (the pseudonym being an anagram for his own name), London, 1857; 3rd edit.
+Two volumes of imaginary letters were entitled Selections from the Correspondence of R. E. H. Greyson, Esq. (the pseudonym being an anagram for his own name), London, 1857; 3rd edit.
 1861.

 Besides the works mentioned above, Rogers also published: